-This program aims to help create an energetic, multi-faceted research environment for the Humanities at NYUAD's campus.
+The NYUAD Institute has embarked on a multi-year research fellowship program in the Humanities.
+This program aims to help create an energetic, multi-faceted research environment for the Humanities and the study of the Arab world at NYUAD's campus.

 We are interested in studying the role genetic and environmental factors play in shaping health-related phenotypes and how interactions between these effects trigger disease and modulate its outcome.